atom/atom/docs/rfcs/003-consolidate-core-packages.md

 To consolidate a single core package repository back into `atom/atom`, the following steps will be taken:

 1. All open pull requests on the package's repository must either be closed or merged before consolidation can proceed
-1. The package repository's code in `master` will be copied over to a subfolder in Atom's `packages` folder with a subfolder bearing that package's name.
+1. The package repository's code in `master` will be copied over to Atom's `packages` folder in a subfolder bearing that package's name.
+1. Atom's `package.json` file will be updated to change the package's `packageDependencies` entry to reference its local path with the following syntax: `"tree-view": "file:./packages/tree-view"`
-1. A test CI build will be run to ensure that the package loads and works correctly at first glance
+1. A test build will be created to manually verify the package loads and works correctly at first glance and also that package specs pass
+1. A PR will be sent to `atom/atom` to verify that CI passes with the introduction of the consolidated package
+1. Once CI is clean and the PR is approved, the PR will be merged
-1. The package's original repository will have all of its existing issues moved over to `atom/atom` using a bulk issue mover tool
+1. The package's original repository will have all of its existing issues moved over to `atom/atom` using a bulk issue mover tool, assigning a label to those issues relative to the package name, like `packages/tree-view`
-1. The package's original repository will have its README.md to point contributors to the code's new home in `atom/atom`
+1. The package's original repository will have its README.md updated to point contributors to the code's new home in `atom/atom`
-1. The package's original repository will now be archived
+1. The package's original repository will now be archived on GitHub

 ### Alternative Approaches

-We haven't yet identified another approach which allows us to achieve the goals set forth in this RFC without consolidating these packages into `atom/atom`.
+One alternative approach would be to break this core Atom functionality out of packages and put it directly in the Atom codebase without treating them as packages.
+This would simplify the development process even further but with the following drawbacks:

+- The Atom team would have less regular exposure to Atom package development
+- Users would no longer be able to disable core packages to replace their behavior with other packages (different tree views, etc)

 ## Unresolved questions